KohaILS/koha-manual-zh-cn/source/opac.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Patrons can leave comments in the OPAC if you have the
-:ref:`reviewson` preference set to allow this.
+:ref:`OPACComments` preference set to allow this.
 Each
 bibliographic record has a comments tab below the bibliographic
 information.